K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Results

-The five methods were compared by training them with undersampling factors of $R_{vd} = R_{band}$, which varied from 4 to 8.
+The five methods were compared by training them with undersampling factors of $R_{vd} = R_{band} = \{6, 8\}$.
 Experiments were done using the knee and brain data with 2D VD undersampling.
-The results shown in Fig. \ref{fig:fig7_KneeRvdAll} (left column) and Fig. \ref{fig:fig8_brain_stats} indicate that \emph{k}-band performs substantially better than the two other methods trained on limited-resolution data (\emph{k}-vertical and \emph{k}-square), and comparably to the methods trained on high-resolution data (SSDU and MoDL).
-Furthermore, the reconstructed images displayed in Fig. \ref{fig:fig9_brain_visual_result} and Fig. \ref{fig:fig10_knee_visual_result} (top) suggest that \emph{k}-band obtains a visual quality similar to MoDL and SSDU, with the benefit of using only limited-resolution training data.
+The results shown in Figure \ref{fig:fig7_KneeRvdAll} (top, left column) indicate that \emph{k}-band performs substantially better than the two other methods trained on limited-resolution data (\emph{k}-vertical and \emph{k}-square), and comparably to the methods trained on high-resolution data (SSDU and MoDL).
+Furthermore, the reconstructed images displayed in Figure \ref{fig:fig10_knee_visual_result} (bottom) and \ref{fig:fig8_brain} suggest that \emph{k}-band obtains a visual quality similar to MoDL and SSDU, with the benefit of using only limited-resolution training data.

 We also trained the five methods using 1D VD undersampling masks.
-Note that 1D undersampling was not explored in the SSDU paper \cite{yaman2020self_mrm}, so this can be viewed as a further analysis of this method.
-The statistical results presented in Fig. \ref{fig:fig7_KneeRvdAll} (right column) indicate that \emph{k}-band performs comparably to MoDL and SSDU in this regime, with slightly better performance than SSDU for $R_{vd}=4$.
-The reconstructed images shown in Fig. \ref{fig:fig10_knee_visual_result} (bottom) also indicate that \emph{k}-band obtains similar performance to MoDL and SSDU.
+Note that 1D undersampling was not explored in the SSDU paper \cite{yaman2020self_mrm}.
+The statistical results presented in Figure \ref{fig:fig7_KneeRvdAll} (top, right column) indicate that \emph{k}-band performs comparably to MoDL and SSDU in this regime.
+The reconstructed images shown in Figure \ref{fig:fig10_knee_visual_result} (bottom) also indicate that \emph{k}-band obtains similar performance to MoDL and SSDU.